 Let’s learn about the wonders of the Rowan tree and return its many uses into our lives to boost our immune systems and magical powers!

 Rowan’s name derives from the German verb “to redden” due to the color of its berries.
 But it is known most commonly as Mountain Ash because its leaves resemble those of Ash.
 However, Rowans are part of the family Rosaceae, and the same as roses, and its fruit appear similar to small rose hips.

 Rowan Tree Lore

 Rowan’s association with magic and witches probably comes from the tiny five-pointed star or pentagram that adorns the bottom of each berry opposite its stalk.
 The pentagram is an ancient protective symbol, and so the fact that it naturally occurs on the berry marks it as magical.
-People have used the plant to induce second sight.
+People have used the plant for protection and to induce second sight.